psf/requests/docs/index.rst

 **Requests** is the only *Non-GMO* HTTP library for Python, safe for human consumption.

-.. warning:: The use of **Python 3** is *highly* preferred over Python 2.
-Please consider upgrading your applications and infrastructure, if you find yourself *still* using Python 2 in production.
+.. note:: The use of **Python 3** is *highly* preferred over Python 2.
+Consider upgrading your applications and infrastructure if you find yourself *still* using Python 2 in production today.
 If you are using Python 3, congratulations — you are indeed a person of excellent taste.
+  —*Kenneth Reitz*

 -------------------